-Join art supremo Francesco Fontana for this 2-3hr workshop webinar, using a monochrome Texas truck reference to paint one or more paintings in colour with different colour harmonies. ** Details below ** Broadcasting live from Italy on 1 July 2022, Friday at 3:30PM (UK time).
-Please make a note in your diary.
+Join art supremo Francesco Fontana for this 2-3hr workshop webinar, using a monochrome Texas truck value study reference to then paint one or more paintings in colour with different colour harmonies. ** Details below ** Broadcast live from Italy on 4 Aug 2022.

 Share your art and feedback here >